plgd-dev/doc/content/en/docs/deployment/device-provisioning-service.md

 {{< note >}}

-In the `deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain` field, provide the certificate chain in PEM format that has used to sign the device manufacturer certificate (IDevId).
-The certificate chain should include the root CA certificate and the intermediate CA certificates.
+In the deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain field, please provide the certificate chain in PEM format that was used to sign the device manufacturer certificate (IDevId).
+The certificate chain should include the intermediate CA certificates and the root CA certificate in the order from the closest intermediate CA leaf up to the root CA.

 {{< /note >}}